gterzian/automata/conversation_summary.md

 **Rationale**: This behavior is more intuitive—the system runs by default and you press SPACE to pause and examine the current state, rather than having to hold down a key continuously to watch the evolution.

+### Episode 10: Reset Functionality

+**User**: "Now also reset the system when escape is pressed"

+Added ability to reset the automaton back to its initial state (single black cell) by pressing ESCAPE.

+**Implementation challenges**: Initial attempt added a separate `SceneState::Reset` variant, but this caused complex state machine coordination issues and multiple panics due to texture lifecycle management.
+User reverted those changes.

+**User's clean solution**: "Here is how to do reset cleanly: `NeedUpdate(bool)`, when true, simply reset the board and start from the initial state again"

+**User's additional guidance**:
+- "so handle the flag at the subsequent iteration to keep things simple" - Reset happens in renderer's next iteration, not immediately
+- "No, need update should be also a local flag on the main thread, and you set it on the scene at the next redraw request" - Store flag locally on main thread, pass to state machine only during `RedrawRequested`
+- "no need to request a redraw as part of escape, just rely on the ongoing redraw loop" - Don't explicitly trigger redraw; flag will be picked up naturally

+**Implementation**:
+- `NeedUpdate(bool)` where `true` means reset before rendering
+- Main thread stores local `need_reset: bool` flag in `App` struct
+- ESCAPE key handler simply sets `need_reset = true` (no state machine interaction, no explicit redraw)
+- On next `RedrawRequested`, pass flag to `NeedUpdate(reset)` and immediately clear it to `false`
+- Renderer checks flag at beginning of next iteration; if true, recreates board, resets `current_step` and `frame_counter`
+- Reset happens before computation/rendering, at natural point in renderer loop

+**Key insights**:
+1. Simple parameter addition cleaner than new state variant
+2. Local flag on main thread avoids race conditions
+3. Flag communicated once per frame through existing state machine
+4. Reset happens at natural point in renderer loop (beginning of iteration)
+5. No immediate redraw needed - flag picked up by ongoing loop

+**Benefits**:
+- Race-free: reset state lives on main thread
+- Simple: one boolean parameter, one local flag
+- Clean: reuses existing state machine structure
+- Reliable: reset applied at safe point in renderer lifecycle

+**Changes**:
+- Added `need_reset: bool` field to `App` struct (initialized to `false`)
+- Changed `SceneState::NeedUpdate` to `NeedUpdate(bool)`
+- ESCAPE handler sets `self.need_reset = true`
+- `RedrawRequested` passes `need_reset` flag and clears it
+- Renderer checks flag and resets board/counters if `true`

 ## Code Quality

 **User**: "remove prints(except the two re missed frame). `GifEncodeState::Encoding` at the top of the encoder is unreachable(or should be)."